Ojaswi1/Wrangling-SCOTUS-data/scotus.md

 ## In each term, what percentage of cases were decided in the conservative direction?

+**Answer**: Decisions in the conservative direction are range between approx. 10-70% of all cases.
+Even in consecutive years, the decisions can be drastically different.

 ``` r
 only_unique_cases <- scdbv %>%
   select(caseIssuesId, term, decisionDirection) %>%